 Outside of traditional medicine, a proprietary polysaccharide extracted from Turkey Tail, Polysaccharide Krestin (PSK), was approved for cancer treatment in Japan in the mid-1970s.
 Since then, it has been used as a supplemental cancer treatment for thousands of patients.

-Meanwhile in Western countries, Turkey Tail mushroom has received little to no attention from the medical and scientific community.
+Meanwhile in Western countries, this mushroom has received little to no attention from the medical and scientific community.

 Turkey Tail has become a hot topic when it comes to its immunomodulatory properties in relation to cancer.